Top results

 Enter Andrew Tate.

-He first came to popular attention as a social media influencer who said shocking and offensive things, but his appeal is far more complex.
-A core part of Tate’s influencer personality is his ‘self-help’ offering, which sees him teach millions of male followers how to become an ‘alpha’ by pursuing a luxurious lifestyle, prioritising physical fitness and dominating others – especially women.
+A core part of Tate’s influencer personality is his ‘self-help’ offering.
+This sees him teach millions of male followers how to become an ‘alpha’ by pursuing a luxurious lifestyle, prioritising physical fitness and dominating others – especially women.

 This can be an attractive proposition for boys, especially those not offered a viable alternative vision of masculinity.